 Open Cycle Maps show many locations of these stands and is regularly updated.

 Cyclists are remined that bicycles should not be parked where they could create a hazard or danger.

-Protecting Your Bike
+Protecting Your Bike - Lock it Securely!

 Although Durham is a safe City, you should still take steps to protect your bike.
 If your bike is stolen, you should contact the police on 101 or on their loss reporting website.
 Follow these tips to reduce the risk of theft: